 Administration, teachers and campus security personnel are assigned specific areas to monitor on campus throughout the day.
 Administrators are assigned main campus supervision areas to stay visible while interacting with both teachers and students.
 Campus security personnel supervises campus entry and exit points before, during and after school hours.
 By being visible, students have access to a caring adult to express concerns.
 Students are encouraged to seek out an adult when needed.
 Teachers are asked to stand at their doors between each class period to assist with campus supervision.

-School guidance counselors are available to conduct both individual and small group sessions on topics determined by incidences requiring immediate intervention or response.
-Guidance counselors also involve district student services personnel to assist with student groups and to sponsor family events.
+School counselors are available to conduct both individual and small group sessions on topics determined by incidences requiring immediate intervention or response.
+School counselors also involve district student services personnel to assist with student groups.